8 Facts About Chocolatiers

 Related: My Fantastic Experience with the PMCA Student Outreach Program

-• Patience- Being a chocolatier requires an immense amount of patience as creating different blends of chocolate requires time.
-In order for chocolate to obtain that characteristic shine it requires time and proper tempering.
-Chocolatiers need to to be patient and avoid taking short cuts as chocolate is temperamental and will likely end in poor results.
+- Patience—Being a chocolatier requires immense patience, as creating different blends of chocolate requires time.
+Chocolate requires time and proper tempering to obtain that characteristic shine.
+Chocolatiers must be patient and avoid shortcuts, as chocolate is temperamental and will likely result in poor results.

-• Ability to work for long hours- Although the idea of working with chocolate sounds exciting (which it is) at times it can become laborious work.
-In order to create intricate pieces of chocolate work it requires working for long periods of time.
-Not to mention the work can become repetitive preparing, molding and decorating different chocolates.
+- Ability to work for long hours—Although working with chocolate sounds exciting (which it is), it can sometimes become laborious.
+To create intricate pieces of chocolate requires working for long periods.
+Not to mention, the work can become repetitive preparing, molding, and decorating different chocolates.

 Check out our interview on Breaking into the confectionery industry with Elizabeth Hagerman, Food Scientist at The Warrell Corporation